TELOS-syslab/telos-syslab.github.io/content/publication/25-NDSS-Zou/index.md

 ---
-title: 'Blackbox Fuzzing of Distributed Systems with Multi-Dimensional Inputs and Symmetry-Based Feedback Pruning'
+title: '**NDSS** | Blackbox Fuzzing of Distributed Systems with Multi-Dimensional Inputs and Symmetry-Based Feedback Pruning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here